 Ashram Tour of Rishikesh

-Discover why Rishikesh is one of the holiest places in India exploring the city's ashrams, or Hindu spiritual retreats.
-Explore the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats, including the abandoned ashram where the Beatles wrote some of their most famous songs.
 Itinerary.

 • 2 hours